Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Generic

-A [GenericDataNode](../../../reference/#taipy.core.data.generic.GenericDataNode) is a specific data node used to model generic data type where the read and the write functions are defined by the user.
+A `GenericDataNode^` is a specific data node used to model generic data type where the read and the write functions are defined by the user.
 To add a new _generic_ data node configuration, the `taipy.configure_generic_data_node` method can be used.
 In addition to the parameters described in the previous section [Data node configuration](data-node-config.md), two optional parameters can be